How to Ask Why You Didn't Get The Job

 - If for some reason your new hire didn’t work out and you reopened this position in the future, which marketing or personal skills do you think I should strengthen in order to be reconsidered for the job?

-- Do you have any tips about how I could have better researched your company before our interview?
+- Do you have any tips on how I could have better researched your company before our interview?

 - Is there any advice which you might give me in order to enhance my interviewing style?